Sacramentum (band): History

 With this three-piece line-up Sacramentum went back to Unisound Studio in June 1995 to record their full-length debut, entitled Far Away from the Sun.
 Finally released in June 1996, the album was hailed in some circles as a masterpiece.
 The band then embarked on a tour of Europe with Ancient Rites, Bewitched and Enthroned.

 In the spring 1997, Sacramentum signed with Century Media.
 The second full-length album, The Coming of Chaos, was recorded in June 1997 in King Diamond guitarist Andy LaRocque's studio, Los Angered Recordings in Gothenburg, Sweden, and released in September 1997 on Century Media Records.
 It showcased the band moving in more of a blackened death metal direction.
 AllMusic's Steve Huey writes that "Thanks to improved production, as well as the band's musical development, The Coming of Chaos is the best Sacramentum release available, not to mention their first domestic album."
 The band once again embarked on a tour of Europe, this time with labelmates Old Man's Child and Rotting Christ.

-Sacramentum's final album, Thy Black Destiny, was recorded in September 1998 at Los Angered Recordings, and was released on April 13, 1999.
+Sacramentum's final album, Thy Black Destiny, was recorded in September 1998 at Los Angered Recordings, and was released on 13 April 1999.
 The recording line-up was augmented by Nicklas Andersson (also in Lord Belial), who joined the group as a permanent guitarist.
 However, the band apparently split up sometime thereafter.
 "Employing classic death metal sounds, Sacramentum strip their sound down to the basics on Thy Black Destiny, recalling old-school thrash yet still mixing it up with enough modern black metal to stay contemporary."

 In 2008 their last two albums The Coming of Chaos and Thy Black Destiny were reissued in a compilation titled Abyss of Time on Century Media Records.

 As of 2012, Anders Brolycke plays guitar with the Swedish black metal band Likblek, who released their self-tiled debut full-length album in 2010.
-Nicklas Rudolfsson has gone on to perform with many other bands, including Heavydeath, Necrocurse, and Runemagick.

 In 2013, the band's debut album Far Away from the Sun was reissued in CD, vinyl, and picture disc by Century Media.
 The album art was rescanned by Necrolord, the music was remastered by Dan Swanö, and with a new layout by Nora Dirkling.

-In January 2022 the band started perforering live again – with a new line-up, starting in L.A. at California Deathfest 30 January.
-Next place was in Stockholm at Slakthuset 8 April.
-Then they played at Netherlands Deathfest 29 April.
-Continuing in Germany at Brain Crusher In Hell 20 May and then in Baltimore at Maryland Deathfest 29 May.

-Upcoming live performances set at the moment will be in Mexico, London and Iceland.

-Also they are working on their fourth album and also revealed that it would be titled Shadow of Oblivion.
+The band reunited in 2019 with the lineup of Nisse, Anders and Nicklas.
+Sacramentum gave their first live performance shortly before the COVID-19 pandemic brought live music to a halt.
+They resumed live activities in 2022 with a new line-up.

+On 25 August 2025, it was announced that lead vocalist Nisse Karlén had died by suicide.
+He was 50.